Vampire (Olivia Rodrigo song): Lyrics and composition

 "Vampire" is three minutes and thirty-nine seconds long.
 Nigro produced the song and provided drum programming.
 He plays guitar, percussion, piano, bass, and synthesizer, Benjamin Romans plays piano, Paul Cartwright plays viola and violin, Sam Stewart plays electric guitar, and Sterling Laws plays drums.
 It was recorded at Amusement Studios in Los Angeles, and Serban Ghenea mixed it.

-"Vampire" has been variously described as a pop, pop rock, disco-rock, rock, and dance song, with influences of gothic rock, a symphonic rock climax, and an EDM ending.
-It starts as a piano ballad, similarly to "Drivers License" according to Billboards Jason Lipshutz, and eventually transforms into "a pop-rock epic full of jittery percussion and wounded, dramatic vocal runs".
+"Vampire" has been described as a "go-for-the-gusto pop statement" and a "melodramatic rock anthem", taking on the style of pop rock, with influences of gothic rock, a symphonic rock climax, and an EDM ending.
+It starts as a rock piano ballad, similarly to "Drivers License" according to Billboards Jason Lipshutz, and eventually transforms into a dance and disco-rock song with "jittery percussion and wounded, dramatic vocal runs".
 The song was subject of a lot of criticism for the similarities to the Radiohead song "Creep", a song that she famously covered at the age of 13.